 This poses a problem.
 Many gamers want a wider soundstage but they also want a built-in mic.

 Well, Sennheiser brought open-backed design to gaming headsets with the GSP 500.
-You need not worry about the leaking sound, because the microphone has sophisticated noise cancelling technology that removes most external sound (breathing, outside noise).
+You need not worry about the leaking sound, because the headset mic has sophisticated noise cancelling technology that removes most external sound (breathing, outside noise).
 It also automatically mutes when flipped up, which is convenient.

 As far as comfort goes, it’s comfortable enough for long gaming sessions.
 The padding is thick and the earcups are huge.
 Your ears definitely won’t feel like they’re being crushed by these headphones.
 Sennheiser also made the cabling fully removable, so you don’t need to worry about things getting too messy when you’re not using them.